The Mandalorian season 2 episode 5 review: Way of the samurai

-There's always an element of familiarity about The Mandalorian.
-The Disney Plus show is set in the Star Wars galaxy, which is itself a mirror of the western genre.
-And season 2 episode 5 (aka Chapter 13: The Jedi) brings in several other familiar elements: the Jedi Ahsoka Tano, iconic '80s action star Michael Biehn, and a visual style that draws heavily on Japanese samurai stories.
+There's always an element of familiarity about Disney Plus show The Mandalorian.
+It's set in the Star Wars galaxy, which is itself a mirror of the western genre.
+And season 2 episode 5 (aka Chapter 13: The Jedi) brings in other familiar elements: the Jedi Ahsoka Tano, iconic '80s action star Michael Biehn, and a visual style that draws heavily on Japanese samurai stories.
 But the combination of these elements continues to feel fresh, vibrant and enormously entertaining.

 It's perhaps the combining of the familiar into something new that makes The Mandalorian feel like such comfort viewing.
 That and Baby Yoda.
 Streaming now, Chapter 13: The Jedi sees the Mando and Baby Yoda continue their adventures on a planet ruled by a mendacious magistrate straight out of an Akira Kurosawa film.
 (Mild spoilers to follow.)